 - When provided, equestrian trailer parking shall meet current accepted standards for layout, stall size, and orientation.
 Consultation with local equestrian groups is strongly encouraged.
 For example, equestrians prefer to ride in pairs or groups, such that there should be minimum of two trailer parking spaces rather than only one trailer space. - Provide pull-through parking layouts wherever feasible.
 Only in constrained site should parallel or reverse parking stalls be considered.
 Equine parking requires more space than vehicular parking and may not be suitable for all parking areas. - Separate equestrian parking from parking and circulation for automobile, pedestrian, and bicycle users when feasible. - Equestrian parking shall include consideration of the transporting and handling of horses and ensure ample space is provided for each truck and trailer.
-While the standard minimum width for equestrian spaces is 16 feet, consider providing 18-foot wide spaces, where feasible, to allow the flexibility to restripe as standard vehicle spaces if needs change. - Provide separate equestrian trail route between equestrian parking and the multi-use trail system to the extent feasible.
+Design should accommodate at minimum a 50-foot truck and trailer with room to off load and tie horses.
+Horse tie up can be to the side if there is no fencing alongside exterior parking spaces.
+While the standard minimum width for equestrian spaces is 16 feet, consider providing 18-foot wide spaces, where feasible, to allow the flexibility to re-stripe as standard vehicle spaces if needs change. - Provide separate equestrian trail route between equestrian parking and the multi-use trail system to the extent feasible.
 Consider equine-friendly surfacing materials for parking and trail routes.
+Minimize the use of vertical curbs at edges.